DevSazal/backend-nest-sprint/README.md

 - `src` - code for the application written in TypeScript, NestJS, Express.js.
 - `cli` - node cli script which can be performed from terminal.
 - `test` - to test all the features.
+- `docker-compose.dev.yml` - to run in develoment mode.
+- `docker-compose.yml` - to run in production mode.
 - `.env.example` - a sample of .env which can be helpful for configuration.

 ```bash